 Assessment scope - block (usually on a newly created diagram) that lists dependencies to the "context" element and allows for multiple risk assessments of the same SysML model.
 This element is used to manage multiple scopes for the same model.
-It uses dependencies with stereotypes internal, external, black box, clear box.
+It uses dependencies with metadata for internal, external, black box, white box.